-Step 2: Convert the initial wet mass captured into dry weight.
-The following default factors were used to convert wet mass to dry weight in the absence of local data.
+Step 2: Convert the initial wet mass captured into dry weight using the following conversion factors, depending on the type of material collected.
 The conversion factors are 0.7 for wet sediments (CSN, 2011) and 0.2 for wet organic matter (Stack et al, 2013).
-Since the mass is a mixture, an average conversion factor of .45 was used.
+Based on historical data, NASA LaRC has determined that about 1/3 of the material is wet organic matter, with the remainder composed of wet sediments.